Dreaming of some new country bedroom ideas? This gallery, with expert tips from our hand-picked country decor experts, is where to find inspiration.

 'I have developed a particular look for my curtains.
 Typically, they are heavily interlined and hand-headed with soft double pleats.
 The look is elegant yet relaxed – perfect for country houses.
 And a weighty curtain makes a room feel soft and comfortable, and keeps out the draughts.'

-'Pattern can layer on pattern, as long as the colours are complementary.
+'Pattern can layer on pattern, as long as the colors are complementary.
 I always finish my curtains with a trimming set into the leading edge, adding a splash more colour and interest.'

 Unless you have a separate dressing room, you'll need to include a full-length mirror as part of your scheme.
 While a wall-mounted or standalone mirror will do the job, this pretty armoire shows how mirror can be used in a unique way.